videolan/x265/doc/reST/cli.rst

 .. option:: --chromalocs <0..5>

 	Specify chroma sample location for 4:2:0 inputs.
-Default undefined Consult the HEVC specification for a description of these values.
+Consult the HEVC specification for a description of these values.
+Default undefined (not signaled)

 Bitstream options
 =================